Safeguarding Adult Procedures

 If the situation is non- urgent contact 101 and ask for Durham Constabulary.

-Alternatively, contact the First Point of Contact Team (Darlington Borough Council Adult Social Care) on 01325 406111 or Minicom 01325 468504 or out of hours contact the Emergency Duty Team on 01642 524552 or Minicom 01642 602346.
+Alternatively, contact the Adult Contact Team (Darlington Borough Council) on 01325 406111 or Minicom 01325 468504 or out of hours contact the Emergency Duty Team on 01642 524552 or Minicom 01642 602346.
 Local out-of-hours teams within Social Care and Health operate out of normal working hours, at weekends and statutory holidays.
 Contact details can be found on the Darlington Safeguarding Partnership website: darlington-safeguarding-partnership.co.uk [link].

 If a concern is reported to the Emergency Duty Team which indicates an immediate or urgent risk the officer will take any immediate steps necessary to protect the adult at risk including arranging emergency medical treatment, contacting the police and taking any other action to ensure their safety.